 – Me neither, I don’t love Elsa, he shouted, furious.
 But it affects me anyway.
 I’ve been with her, lived with her, uh… It’s worse…

 I knew how he was feeling.
 He must have wanted to do the same as I did – to run at them, get them apart, take back what was his, what was once his.

 – If Anne heard you!

 – What?
 If Anne heard me?… Obviously she wouldn’t understand, she’d be shocked.
 That’s normal.
 But what about you?
 You’re my daughter, aren’t you?
-Don’t you know me anymore, are you upset too?
+Don’t you know me anymore, what, are you upset too?

 How easy it was for me to direct his thinking.
 I was a bit afraid to know him so well.